surfer190/fixes/docs/quotes/quotes.md

 “But if you in your pain call birth an affliction and the support of the flesh a curse written upon your brow, then I answer that naught but the sweat of your brow shall wash away that which is written.”

 Excerpt From: Kahlil Gibran.
 “The Prophet”.
 Apple Books.

+“No matter how good you were, someone was better.
+Live by that knowledge, and you would never grow so confident that you became sloppy.”

+Excerpt From: Brandon Sanderson.
+“The Emperor’s Soul”.
+Apple Books.